Mishura4/Mishura4/README.md

 ## 🙋‍♀️ Hello, I am Mishura / Miuna

 ### 🌺 About me
-I am passionate about game development, experimenting with programming since very young.
+I am a passionate C++ Game Developer, having experimented with programming since young.
 My favorite language to work with is C++, but I can do C, C#, and Java too!
 I am working as a freelancer, but looking for more stable employment.
 Feel free to send me a message if you have an offer!

 ### 👩‍💻 Key projects